kletobias/p2022/_posts/2023-04-08-jupytext-new-article-creation-script.md

     """Function to create a new directory for the new article, three synced jupytext files with extensions: ipynb, py, md """

-    # default for date is None, which means the current date is used.
+    # default for date is `None`, which means the current date is used.
 Use a
     # string value for a different date.
     if type(date) == str:
         date = date
     else:
         date=strftime("%Y-%m-%d")
-    # Instructions for the case using user input for name of new article
+    # Print instructions for the case using user input for name of new article.
     print("""

 Enter the name of the article you want to create with or without spaces.
 Input